-Since the drills I will be going through only require short putts, this option is adequate.
-As I will talk about later, it isn’t that important to work on long putts during the winter, so you don’t need a huge area to putt from.
+Since the drills I will be going through only require short putts, the 3'x12' is adequate.
+As I will talk about later, it isn't that important to work on long putts during the winter, so you don't need a huge area to putt from.

 As I said before, it is by no means necessary to go out and purchase every single thing that I've listed above.
 Effective indoor practice is not about who has the coolest setup.